Building a Full-Stack File Upload System with Laravel, Vue.js, and S3

 };

-I include hash for deduplication, if a user uploads the same file twice, you can detect it and save storage costs.
-The metadata JSON column is useful for storing image dimensions, video duration, or any file-specific data you need later.
+I include hash for deduplication.
+If a user uploads the same file twice, you detect it and skip the duplicate, saving S3 costs.
+The metadata JSON column stores image dimensions, video duration, or any file-specific data you need later.
+And soft deletes let you recover accidentally deleted files before running cleanup jobs.

 Setting Up S3 Configuration